 Electric, or….double electric?!

 A double electric pump will increase the efficiency of your pumping routine, allowing you to pump from both breasts at once.
-This will also greatly decrease the amount of time it takes you to pump, which is a blessing for moms who will be pumping at work.
-One of our favorites right now is the Motif Luna Double Electric Breast Pump.
-The sophisticated Motif Luna weighs in at 2lb and sports a compact, sleek design on the outside, with a powerful yet quiet motor inside that moms say helps them pump “more milk in less time,” so you can pump quickly at work or without your waking baby!
+This will also greatly decrease the amount of time it takes you to pump, which is great for moms who will be pumping at work.
+Many modern pumps are double electric.

 Speed and power

 A powerful pump can help you express more milk in less time.
 If you’ll be pumping at work, having a powerful pump will make your days a lot easier.
-The most powerful pumps on the market are called “hospital-grade performing” pumps and less powerful pumps are labeled “personal” or “consumer-grade.”
+The most powerful pumps on the market are called “hospital-grade” pumps, and less powerful pumps are labeled “personal” or “consumer-grade”.

 When you purchase a “pump,” that usually only refers to the base unit that supplies suction power.
-You’ll probably need extra tubes, flanges that properly fit your breasts, a tote, bottles, and freezer bags.
+You’ll probably need extra tubes and flanges that properly fit your breasts.

-This ad is brought to you by Aeroflow Breastpumps
+This ad is brought to you by Edgepark